matxakav/OT-NWbasedOnGNS3/1.IT-Network/README.md

 # Experimental IT Network on GNS3

-Current project status is available on [Google Drive](https://drive.google.com/drive/folders/1ooRXrQyf2Lz0mGtcHeRZjTrhDW_SKV4w).
+Portable project of the base network is available on [Google Drive](https://drive.google.com/drive/folders/1ooRXrQyf2Lz0mGtcHeRZjTrhDW_SKV4w).

 ## Network Description